decaf-dev/obsidian-view-count/README.md

 View count is an [Obsidian.md](https://obsidian.md) plugin for desktop and mobile.
 It allows you to track the view count for each file in your vault.

-The view count can be seen as a property in the note's frontmatter or at the bottom of the note in the status bar.

 ![](/readme/property-storage.gif)

 ![](/readme/file-storage.gif)